himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 #### tasks

-Below the header information, we can define a set of `tasks` to run.
+Below the header information, we can define a set of tasks to run.
 In the `tasks` section, a block is defined for each task, usually by calling a module with parameters.
-It is best practice to name each task using `name:`.
+It is best practice to describe each task using `name:`.
 This will make it easier to trace the logs.

 For example, lets add the`ping` module to the playbook so we have more than one task....